neuecc/Utakotoha/Utakotoha/Library/SgmlReader/ReadMe.txt

-﻿SgmlReader for Windows Phone 7 modified by neuecc
+﻿SgmlReader for Silverlight/Windows Phone 7
+modified by neuecc

 This code based on Release 1.8.7